 About the Company: At a charity event in late 2013, Ritik and his father conceived the idea for Irixs.
 They were passionate about the prospect of 3D printed eyewear, and concepts soon became prototypes.
 Today, Irixs produces fully customizable, beautifully designed 3D printed glasses and partners with nonprofit Eyes for the World to bring eyewear to underprivileged people worldwide.
 Learn more about Irixs.

-Experience at iD Tech: After taking 3D design courses at iD Tech Camps held at Stanford, Ritik increased his existing skill set and was able to create “more complex and interesting” projects.
+Experience at iD Tech: After taking 3D design courses at iD Tech Camps held at Stanford in the Bay Area, Ritik increased his existing skill set and was able to create "more complex and interesting" projects.

 Nonprofit equipping senior citizens with technology skills